saeed-sb/wp-ssbhesabfa/README.txt

 For more information and a full guide to how to use Hesabfa and WooCommerce Plugin, visit Hesabfa’s website and go to the “Accounting School” menu.

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/ssbhesabfa` directory, or install the bhesabfa plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/hesabfa-accounting` directory, or install the hesabfa plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the \'Plugins\' screen in WordPress
 3. Use the Settings->Hesabfa screen to configure the plugin